peterchain7/Web_application-assessment/README.md

 <!-- # exploiting_web_application -->

 # Server side EXploitation
+## Some tricks and POC's about web app vulnerability
 ## 1. Remote code execution (RCE)
   * Example of Code Evaluation Exploitation
   You want to have dynamically generated variable names for every user and store its registration date.
 This is how it could be done in PHP: